humdrum-tools/humdrum-documentation/guide/ch31/index.md

 `/`

-means the \"root\" directory containing all files on a computer system.
+means the "root" directory containing all files on a computer system.
 Even single-user systems are apt to have several thousand files subsumed under the root directory.